Osama-Elzekred/django_project/Notes.md

-## Adding a pagination to the home page
+## Adding a Password reset routes and templetes

+## Creating an app password in gmail to all django to use the email to send emails

-## Adding a route to userprofile in home page to display the user posts
+## Adding a email configrations code in settings.py